oceantume/ArtilleryCalculator/README.md

 ## Credits
 Application developed by me, Oceantume.

-A big thank you to [Hell Let Loose Training Camp](https://www.hlltrainingcamp.com/) guys for your feedback, for sharing the distance to elevation formula and for being awesome!
+A big thank you to [Hell Let Loose Training Camp](https://www.hlltrainingcamp.com/) for your feedback, for sharing the distance to elevation formula and for being awesome!

+The creator of this tool is in no ways affiliated with the creators of Hell Let Loose.